Many of us have felt that weird ear-popping sensation when we fly. For kids (especially

 it more likely for the Eustachian tubes to become clogged.

-about a half hour before takeoffs or landings if you know your child has ear pain
+a half hour before takeoffs or landings if you know your child has ear pain when flying.

 Chew gum or suck on hard candy (only if your child is over 3